VT-BSE3144/bookdown/index.md

 This book was developed as a companion text for the Virginia Tech Biological Systems Engineering course BSE3144: Engineering Analysis for Biological Systems using Numerical Methods.

-This course focuses on the process of solving engineering problems related to biological systems using numerical analysis including root finding, numerical integration, differentiation, interpolation and numerical solution of ordinary differential equations, error analysis and programming with engineering software.
+This course focuses on the process of solving engineering problems related to biological systems using numerical analysis including root finding, numerical integration and differentiation, interpolation, numerical solution of ordinary differential equations, error analysis and programming with statistical software.

 R is the programming language we will use in this course.
 We will spend the first portion of this course devoted to learning the basics of structured and modular programming.
 Although we focus on R, the described techniques are also applicable in any other computer languages.
 Furthermore, the techniques provide a logical approach to addressing complex problems, breaking them down into manageable (and solvable) pieces.